fjellvannet/Dictionary/README.md

 During my Voluntary ecological year (FÖJ, Germany) 2015/16 at the Wadden Sea Centre, in Vester Vedsted, Denmark, I have programmed this dictionary.
 For that, I used Qt 5.8-Open-Source.
 For suggestions and error-reports, send me (Lukas Neuenschwander) an e-mail (fjellvannet@gmail.com).
 Here you can also suggest missing words that you would like to have added to the dictionary.

 This software is licensed with the GNU General Public License v3.0, see LICENSE.txt.
+The sourcecode is available on https://github.com/fjellvannet/Wadden-Sea-Dictionary.

 The data for this app is taken from the "IWSS Wadden Sea Dictionary" http://www.iwss.org/fileadmin/uploads/network-download/Education_\_Support/IWSS_Dictionary_2009.pdf\ - with the permission from the "International Wadden Sea School" http://www.iwss.org.